RX2Solutions/RX2Solutions.github.io/_landing_pages/hrplaybook.md

     image_alt: Leaders reviewing a workforce strategy checklist together
     image_position: left
     image_caption: Spot friction early so you can plan with clarity and precision.
+  faq:
+  - question: What's inside the PDF?
+    answer: >-
+      A comprehensive 25-page playbook with alignment frameworks, readiness dashboards, and facilitator prompts to guide year-end planning sessions.
+  - question: Who should download this?
+    answer: >-
+      HR, People, and Business leaders who want to elevate workforce planning from an administrative exercise to an executive strategy conversation.
+  - question: How quickly will I get it?
+    answer: >-
+      You will receive the PDF instantly by email, along with a five-day quick-start series to help you implement each pillar with your team.
 consent_copy: We send one thoughtful HR insight each week.
 Unsubscribe anytime.
 ---
 In today’s fast-moving business environment, organizational readiness defines competitive edge.
 The **RX2 HR Year-End Playbook** centers on three imperatives that elevate workforce strategy from reactive to predictive.
 These principles empower leaders to anticipate change, strengthen continuity, and sustain performance through every market shift.